ArnaudCalmettes/microsocial/README.md

 ## Authentication

-Authentication is basically out of the scope for this API, but there is a need for some basic role-management in the rest of it, so I wrote a simple "fake" auth system based on JWT tokens.
+Authentication is basically out of the scope for this API, but there is a need for some role management in the rest of it, so I wrote a simple "fake" auth system based on JWT tokens.

-Basically, if you place a GET request on the `/fake_auth/{login}` endpoint, you get a token that you can pass as a `Authentication: Bearer <TOKEN>` header.
+If you place a GET request on the `/fake_auth/{login}` endpoint, you get a token that you can pass as a `Authentication: Bearer <TOKEN>` header.

 Let's define a couple env vars for the rest of this demo: